igortsb/devops101/README.md

-Set up a new Git repository and create a a dev branch for 'new-project
+Set up a new Git repository and create a dev branch for 'new-project

-1. Crete a 'new-project' directory in your env

-2. Move to the 'new-project' directory

-cd new-project

-3. Intialize a new public git repo in the 'new-project' directory running:

-git init

-4. Create a 'README.md' file in 'new-project' directory

-echo README.md

-5. Stage the chnages

-git add .

-6. Commit the changes with 'init' message

-git commit -m "init"

-7. Create a 'development' branch and move to it
+1. Create a 'development' branch and move to it

 git branch development
 git checkout development

-8. Add instructions to 'README.md'
+2. Update the code if necessary, and add changes to the index

-git add README.md
+git add .

-9. Commit changes in 'development' branch
+3. Commit changes in 'development' branch with your message describing changes

-git commit -m "step 8 added"
+git commit -m "<your message>"

-10. Merge chnages to 'master' branch
+10. Push chnages to 'origin/main' branch

 git checkout master
 git merge developemnt